sofiansakr/sofiansakr.github.io/README_en.md

   - Invited by enaDyne to participate in the OpenFOAM Workshop to present our work —the largest annual OpenFOAM conference and the longest-running community event.
   - [Link for Certificate of Participation](https://drive.google.com/file/d/18bAl4iTeSFQaC8BpOnjM_qgBQuX8VnXZ/view?usp=sharing)
   - [Our Abstract Overview, page 174:175](https://drive.google.com/file/d/1Jltv0nZM1MFDTq8CZqg7T7BTs2rMvEl-/view?usp=sharing)

 ---

+### Partnership with Upstream CFD *(15/10/2025 – Now)*
+  - Working in partnership with Upstream CFD in developing our simulation model and enhancing the post-processing.

+---